ward/run/_drafts/2021-08-07-slovenia-trip.md

 views and some beers I had bought earlier in the week.
 Might be the first day that I truly felt was a relaxing day.
 Figures that we'd be heading home the next day.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210731_192719.webp' description='A beer, a view, and no worries.
+What else do you need?' %}

 ## Day 7: Ljubljana